Bondify/gtfs_functions/README.md

 * Removed dependency with [partridge](https://github.com/remix/partridge).
 * We treat the GTFS as a class, where each file is a property.
 See examples below to find out how to work with it.
 We hope this simplifies your code.
 * Fixed and enhanced **segment cutting**.
+* Support to identify route patterns!!
+Check it out using `feed.routes_patterns`.
 * The rest should stay the same.

 This package allows you to create various layers directly from the GTFS and visualize the results in the most straightforward way possible.